 Presumably, Miles Morales as Spider-Man would have his own circle of friends, family, classmates and co-workers, which means that Peter Parker’s supporting cast, probably the best in comics, wouldn’t be utilized.
+Or they would be radically different if they’ve become the guardians of Peter Parker’s estate.
 Miles Morales would also develop his own group of enemies, which would likely result in a splintering of the best rogues gallery in comics: the current Spider-Man villains.

 There are some advantages with Miles Morales in the Spider-Man suit.
 It would provide a solution to one problem in the Spider-Man comics, in which Peter Parker has been Spider-Man for several years and a few hundred adventures.
 He should be really good at it, which is why many readers are upset whenever the character makes a perceived mistake.
 As a newcomer, Miles Morales would be allowed to have a learning curve.
 He could screw up more, and would be more intimidated by the supervillains Peter Parker routinely mops the floor with.
 For several years, every battle and rescue would be a big deal.